fortran-lang/stdlib/doc/specs/stdlib_bitsets.md

 The result is a default logical scalar.
-The result is `.true.` if the bits in both bitsets are set to the same value, otherwise the result is `.FALSE.`.
+The result is `.true.` if the bits in both bitsets are set to the same value, otherwise the result is `.false.`.

 #### Example